 |Core Series: Advising and Mentoring||TBD||

-Many of our programs are videotaped.
+Many of our programs are video recorded.
 Videos are posted online when available.
 Please note that many of these workshops are interactive in nature.
 Group work and discussions may not be fully captured by the recording.
-Click here to view the previous faculty development sessions and workshops.

 Certificate of Participation